 Do you want to help young people be safer on our roads?
-Would you like to be a Peer Mentor?
-Are you between 18-24 years of age?
+Are you passionate about providing opportunities and education to young people?
 Are you looking for casual employment that fits around your study?
 A paid position, the Peer Mentor program is perfect experience for students studying Social Work, Public Health, Youth Work and Teaching, however everyone is welcome to apply.

 Gain New Skills